 Interest rate type

 There are two basic types of mortgage interest rates: fixed and adjustable.
 Adjustable rates generally come with higher risk: They’re low initially and can change over the course of a loan, so your mortgage payments may fluctuate.
 On the other hand, fixed rates will stay the same and the mortgage payments won’t change over the life of the loan.
-Historically, about 70-75 percent of homebuyers have opted for fixed-rate mortgages.
+Historically, about 70% to 75% of homebuyers have opted for fixed-rate mortgages.

 You can choose from three main types of loans: conventional, FHA and special program loans.
 Conventional loans typically come from a bank or credit union and aren’t part of a specific government program.
 FHA loans are insured by the Federal Housing Administration, allow for smaller down payments and are available to people with lower credit scores.
 The government also runs special programs for various groups, such as VA loans for veterans or U.S. Department of Agriculture loans for people living in rural areas.